D-Amino acid: Occurrence and use

 Even though D-amino acids are minimal constituents of living organisms, they occur in a broad range of natural environments such as soils, rivers, lakes, marine systems, snow and ice, aerosols and precipitation.
 They are produced by several marine microbes, which attain important roles in the carbon and energy cycles in the ocean, and contribute as a carbon source to the oceanic carbon reservoir.

-D-amino acid residues occur in cone snails and the venom of the male platypus.
+D-Amino acid residues occur in cone snails and the venom of the male platypus.
 They are also abundant components of the peptidoglycan cell walls of bacteria, and D-serine may act as a neurotransmitter in the brain.
-D-amino acids are used in racemic crystallography to create centrosymmetric crystals, which, depending on the protein, may allow for easier and more robust protein structure determination.
+D-Amino acids are used in racemic crystallography to create centrosymmetric crystals, which, depending on the protein, may allow for easier and more robust protein structure determination.

 Gramicidin is a polypeptide made up from mixture of D- and L-amino acids.
 Other compounds containing D-amino acids are tyrocidine and valinomycin.
-These compounds disrupt bacterial cell walls, particularly in Gram-positive bacteria.
+These compounds disrupt bacterial cell walls, particularly in gram-positive bacteria.
 As of 2011, only 837 D-amino acids were found in the Swiss-Prot database out of a total of 187 million amino acids analysed.

-Fluorescently labeled D-amino acids, namely FDAAs, have been used for in situ labeling of bacterial peptidoglycan in both Gram-positive and Gram-negative species.
+Fluorescently labeled D-amino acids, namely FDAAs, have been used for in situ labeling of bacterial peptidoglycan in both gram-positive and gram-negative species.

 Bacteria and D-Amino acids

-Bacteria probably have the largest capacity to utilize amino acids.
+Bacteria probably have the largest capacity to utilize D-amino acids.
 They have been known to synthesize more than 10 kinds of D-amino acids, most frequently D-alanine and D-glutamate for crosslinking within the peptidoglycan cell wall.
 In addition, extracellular D-amino acids released from bacteria also control remodeling of the bacterial cell wall and are moreover, thought to function amongst bacteria to accommodate frequently changing environments.
 Apart from structural function in the bacterial cell wall, D-amino acids have also been associated to growth fitness and to further processes such as biofilm development, spore germination and signaling.

 Biosynthesis

-Two enzymes convert L-amino acids to D-amino acids.
-D-Amino-acid racemase, a PLP-dependent enzyme, racemizes amino acids via the formation of the alpha-iminoacids, where the stereogenic center is lost.
-L-amino-acid oxidases convert L-amino acids to the alpha-ketoacids, which are susceptible to reductive amination.
+At least two enzyme families convert L-amino acids to D-amino acids.
+Amino-acid racemase, a PLP-dependent enzyme, racemizes amino acids via the formation of the alpha-iminoacids, where the stereogenic center is lost.
+L-amino-acid oxidases convert L-amino acids to the α-ketoacids, which are susceptible to reductive amination.
 Some amino acids are prone to racemization, one example being lysine, which racemizes via formation of pipecolic acid.

 In peptides, L-amino acid residues slowly racemize, resulting in the formation of some D-amino acid residues.
 Racemization occurs via deprotonation of the methyne that is alpha to the amido group.
 Rates increase with pH.

 Many D-amino acids found in higher organisms are derived from microbial sources.
 The D-alanine in peptidoglycans that comprise bacterial cell walls helps its host resist attack by proteolytic enzymes.
 Several antibiotics, e.g. bacitracin, contain D-amino acid residues.